 This course will examine various approaches to counseling and psychotherapy with children.
 Students will gain experience in the application of techniques of psychotherapy with a variety of populations which may include traditionally defined racial and multi-cultural populations, and will also include a broader spectrum of individuals such as children with a variety of special needs.
 Various approaches and techniques used in counseling children, with attention to sensitivity to multicultural, racial and special needs issues.
 Students will also gain specific skills in facilitating client development and change in a multicultural society through intentional intervention and counseling techniques.
-Pre-requisite: Full Time Status in the School Psychology Program or permission of School Psychology Program Director Every year.
-3 Credits
+Prerequisite: Full time enrollment in the School Psychology Program, concurrent placement in a full-time Clinical School-based Practicum or permission of School Psychology Program Director.